YashKalia/Testing-PacMan/assignment-docs/assignment-1-report.md

-Yes it is covered in the smoke test.The smokeTest fails because if we comment out the line of code that invokes the move method in the Level class then the unit never moves in he new direction and does not gain the points that he would have gained if he had gained-that is why the assertion failed as it was expecting the score to now be equals to a 10 but it was still a 0.Given that the test assertion fails it implies that either the points/score of the unit is not adding up properly or that the unit dud not move on the board as expected.
+Yes it is covered in the smoke test.The smokeTest fails because if we comment out the line of code that invokes the move method in the Level class then the unit never moves in he new direction and does not gain the points that he would have gained if he had gained-that is why the assertion failed as it was expecting the score to now be equals to a 10 but it was still a 0.Given that the test assertion fails it implies that either the points/score of the unit is not adding up properly or that the unit did not move on the board as expected.

 Excercise-10

 Part-2
   Good Weather Cases-
   1.When Clyde is far from pacman's location-then he must move towards pacman's current location.